hamadichihaoui/unsupervised_anomaly_detection/README.md

 ## How can we classify existing approaches?

-We can classify the existing approaches for "unsupervised" anomaly/outlier detection based on (at least) two criterias:
+We can classify the existing approaches of  "unsupervised" anomaly/outlier detection based on (at least) two criterias:

 - The "contamination" of the training dataset